 Judge Codd said that McClean was preying on the children’s “psychological vulnerabilities” when he gave them malicious ‘punishment’ ultimatums to choose between.
 Judge Codd noted that “The effects of sexual abuse have cast a shadow over the adult lives of those affected,” reads the Irish Examiner.

 The Irish Times reported that An Garda Síochána is currently investigating further complaints as more victims are coming forward in relation to this matter.

-Following the criminal case conclusion, seven civil cases were lodged into the High Court for abuse concerning McClean, listing Terenure College and Carmelite Order as co-defendants.
+Following the criminal case conclusion, seven civil cases were lodged in the High Court for abuse concerning John McClean, listing Terenure College and Carmelite Order as co-defendants.

-Coleman Legal is one of the law firms who are representing clients who have come forward to take a civil case concerning sexual assault by McClean.
+Coleman Legal is one of the law firms that are representing clients who have come forward to take a civil case concerning sexual assault by McClean.